avble/libevent-cpp-samples/Readme.md

 # Introduction
-samples in cpp for libevents
+This repository provides examples written in cpp and backed by libevents.

 # Compile
 ``` shell